Growth of bilinear maps II: Bounds and orders: Abstract

 While proving the upper bound, we actually also provide another approach in proving the limit $\lambda$ itself.
 The lower bound is proved by showing a certain form of submultiplicativity for $g(n)$.
-A corollary is a lower bound and an upper bound for $\lambda$, whose ratio is $\sqrt[n]{\const n^{r+r'}}$.
-A good estimation of $\lambda$ can be achieved when we have the value of $g(n)$ for an $n$ large enough.
-We also pose a problem on the number of vertices of the convex hull of all the vectors obtained from combining $n$ instances of $s$.
-Other related issues are discussed as well.
+Corollaries include a lower bound and an upper bound for $\lambda$, which are followed by a good estimation of $\lambda$ when we have the value of $g(n)$ for an $n$ large enough.